ironcore-dev/ironcore/docs/proposals/06-storage-encryption.md

  - If `encryption` field is not provided by user, then onmetal `Volume` remains unencrypted
  - To encrypt onmetal `Volume`, user has to first create kubernetes secret of Opaque type with key-value pair as below:
     - key = `encryptionKey`
-    - value = base64 encoded encryption key of user's choice meeting below expectations:
+    - value = base64-encoded 256 bit encryption key
-        - at least 15 characters long but 20 or more is better
-        - a combination of uppercase letters, lowercase letters, numbers and symbols
  - Then provide this secret name to `encryption.secretRef` attribute of `Volume` type.

 Secret for encryption key